 The Council will work with Bonneville and other interested parties to establish the details of the acquisition fund and have it ready for acquisitions by January 1, 2001.
 All acquisitions must be on a willing buyer, willing seller basis, consistent with state water law, and consistent with the other provisions of this program.
-Council members will be notified of all acquisition proposals under consideration "The Council recommends that Bonneville establish a funding agreement for land and water acquisitions."

-by the advisory board.
+Council members will be notified of all acquisition proposals under consideration by the advisory board.
 The fund will not be used for a proposed acquisition if both Council members from that state object to the acquisition.